mrkkrp/req/README.md

 for sessions, but the point is that they are just too inconvenient for common tasks.

-It's funny that one client I worked for had to invent his own little wrapper around `http-client` just because he could not possibly use `wreq` and `http-client` and friends were too low-level.
-The previous paragraph is extracted from a talk with a Haskell developer who works for that client.
-I thought to myself “something is wrong with HTTP client libraries in Haskell if they had to make a wrapper”.

-What else?
 I used `servant-client` a couple of times but the amount of boilerplate it requires is frightening.
-If you have several query parameters, and you use just one of them, good luck passing lots of `Nothing`s.
+If you have several query parameters, and you use just one of them, you'll have to pass lots of `Nothing`s.

 ## Unsolved problems